aulin1/Image-Processing/README.md

 The model was revamped, with most of the filtering functionality moved to the command pattern, thus allowing for easier creation of future filters.
 The model should now be complete.

+The command pattern has been redone with abstraction and abstract classes to avoid repetitive code.

 Moved sections *How to use the Program*, *Accepted script of commands* and added *Examples of accepted commands* to USEME.md for usage clarity.

+saveImage() in PPMProcessingView class now has an additional check for the indicated export format in the provided filepath to prevent the user from inputting incorrect file path (e.g: res/KoalaRed.jpg) as this view only supports save and load of PPM files